Last updated on May 16th, 2019

 The Advisory Committee on Immunization Practices (ACIP) is responsible for providing the vaccination requirements of United States Citizens.
 The vaccines detailed below are required for immigrants seeking an adjustment of status.

-When you apply for permanent residency, you must first be vaccinated for the following diseases: Rubella, Tetanus and Diphtheria, Polio, Pertussis, Mumps, Hepatitis A, Hepatitis B, Influenza, Varicella, Rotavirus, Haemophilus Influenza type B (Hib), Pneumococcal disease, Measles and Meningococcal Disease.
+When you apply for permanent residency, you must first be vaccinated for multiple diseases, including Rubella, Tetanus and Diphtheria, Polio, Pertussis, Mumps, Hepatitis A, Hepatitis B, Influenza, Varicella, Rotavirus, Haemophilus Influenza type B (Hib), Pneumococcal disease, Measles, and Meningococcal Disease.

 The illnesses detailed above have been found far less effective to individuals who have been vaccinated against them.
 Less effect leads to decreased chances of transmission and a contagious outbreak in the United States.

 Vaccination Record Review

 The medical exam that you are required to submit with your permanent residency application will include a review of your vaccination record.
 You should bring a record of the vaccines you have already received to your medical exam.